Lion Salt Works: Lion Salt Works

 Henry Lloyd Thompson joined the firm in 1947 after the Second World War.
 He had just finished his military service in the Royal Navy.
 He was to run the salt works for the next forty years.
 After demolishing the butter and fishery pans, he built two more pans and stove house (numbers 4 and 5) in 1954 and 1965.
 In the 1950s, 90% of the salt produced was exported to West Africa.
 It was exported via firms including Paterson Zochonis, John Holt and ICI to ports on the West African coast including Calabar, Lagos and Port Harcourt in Nigeria, Monrovia in Liberia, Conakry in Guinea, and Freetown, Sierra Leone.
 The West African market continued to be successful despite open-pan salt being more expensive because it produced a light, flaky grained salt known as 'Lagos Salt'.
 This was preferred in the West African market because it withstood the high temperatures and very high humidity of the tropics.

 Henry Lloyd Thompson was joined by his second cousin Jonathan in the early 1960s.
 They sought to diversify and modernize the salt works.
 New techniques were introduced including an automated pan and converting the works to run on reclaimed oil.
-The Thompson's produced their own brand salt from the late 1960s in an attempt to create new markets.
+The Thompsons produced their own brand salt from the late 1960s in an attempt to create new markets.
 They eventually opened the Lion Salt Works as a working museum between 1980 and 1986.

 During the 20th century, more efficient methods of extracting and refining salt were developed and by the late 1960s the works was the only business continuing to use the open pan process in the country.
 The business closed down in 1986 when the West African markets, the major purchaser of 'Lagos Salt', began to decline.
 This was as a result of the Biafran War in Nigeria (1967–1970), and a series of military juntas that followed.
 In addition competition from cheaper imports of solar evaporated salt from Brazil in exchange for oil also affected the market.
 Henry Lloyd and Jonathan Thompson eventually closed the Lion Salt Works in 1986.